-assistance for not complying with requirements As per clause 132(1)(a) and 132(1)(c) of the Energy Retail Code of Practice, which states that retailers must continue to provide assistance to a customer unless: a) the customer has refused or failed to take reasonable action towards paying for their on-going energy use and repaying their total arrears b) following discussion between the retailer and the customer of a revised proposal (i.e. a second iteration of the initial payment proposal) c) or the customer has refused or failed to take on reasonable action towards making payments towards the cost of their on-going energy use, following discussion between the retailer and the customer around varying the amount payable, or the frequency of those payments, or both, to give the customer more time to lower their energy costs.
+assistance for not complying with requirements As per clause 132(1)(a) and 132(1)(b) of the Energy Retail Code of Practice, which states that retailers must continue to provide assistance to a customer unless: a) the customer has refused or failed to take reasonable action towards paying for their on-going energy use and repaying their total arrears or b) the customer has refused or failed to take on reasonable action towards making payments towards the cost of their on-going energy use, following discussion between the retailer and the customer around varying the amount payable, or the frequency of those payments, or both, to give the customer more time to lower their energy costs.
 Note: Indicators AS061, AS062, AS070, AS080 are mutual exclusive and there should be no overlap or double counting.
 AS091 Average duration (days) of residential accounts currently receiving tailored assistance (since 1 January 2019) Reported separately for electricity and gas, the average number of total days from 1 January 2019 an account has been receiving tailored assistance, starting from the plan creation date and is still currently receiving assistance as at the last day of the reporting month.
 Provide data separately for: a) customers who can pay at least their on-going usage, as defined in the definitions. b) customers who cannot pay their on-going usage, as defined in the definitions.
 Note: This indicator should only measure accounts that are still receiving tailored assistance as at the last day of the reporting month.
 The duration should not count days an account was not receiving assistance due to completion or suspension of assistance.
-AS100 Small business accounts receiving payment assistance Reported separately for electricity and gas, the count of small business accounts receiving such as payment flexibility to avoid getting into arrears or payment assistance to pay their ongoing, pay their arrears or lower their energy cost, as at the last day of the reporting month.
+AS100 Small business accounts receiving payment assistance Reported separately for electricity and gas, the count of small business accounts receiving such as payment flexibility to avoid getting into arrears or payment assistance to pay their ongoing usage, pay their arrears or lower their energy cost, as at the last day of the reporting month.
 Note: Small business accounts are those consuming less than 40 MWh of electricity or 1,000 GJ of gas a year.
 This indicator should be limited only to customers receiving their current round of payment assistance.
 Our definition assumes that customer arrears are based on the unpaid invoices of a customer.